techidaily/site-data-safeguard/source/_posts/complete-guide-to-clearing-your-iphone-memory-using-stellar-software.md

 ![how to erase iphone](https://www.stellarinfo.com/blog/wp-content/uploads/2022/10/Stellar-Toolkit-for-iPhone.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9Jfq2Wx1Bcs?si=YQrYpTy0g4aV5QaO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  The software is a secure option if you forget your Apple ID and password to tune into iCloud or iTunes.
 Be it photos, videos, contact list, call logs, messages, voice memos, apps, or bookmarks, the tool can permanently erase everything.[Refer to this KB](https://tools.techidaily.com/stellardata-recovery/buy-now/) for step-by-step instructions to download and use the**Stellar Toolkit for iPhone** .

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XIUatTFH0Zw?si=ZCtoBtIy18y2F5Vc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## **Conclusion:**